 Pennsylvania has taken steps to reduce employer workers’ compensation insurance costs, while encouraging businesses to provide a safe work environment for employees.

-If you’re a business owner with employees in Pennsylvania, you are required to carry workers’ compensation insurance.
+If you’re a business owner with employees in Pennsylvania, you are required to carry workers’ compensation insurance for all employees.
 Coverage benefits any employee who is injured or acquires an illness on the job by providing a percentage of lost wages and financial assistance for medical expenses and ongoing treatment.

 An employer that maintains a workplace safety committee that is certified by the state is eligible to receive a 5% discount on a workers’ compensation policy premium.